-Each Text Training lesson is designed to take 45 minutes.
+The English Language Arts standards of the Common Core are addressed throughout the program.
 Text Training in LANGUAGE!
-Live is teacher-directed, carried out face-to-face in small groups, and includes: several guided readings of each text in the thematic units; in-depth exploration of vocabulary used in readings; direct, incremental teaching of grammar, syntax, and usage; carefully guided "close reading" of texts from different genres; and written expression relevant to the readings.
-The college and career readiness standards have been addressed throughout the program.
-In both Levels 1 and 2, there are 12 units.
-Each unit is organized around theme-centered readings and includes 10 lessons.
+Live provides teacher-directed instruction that includes: in-depth exploration of vocabulary used in the readings; direct, incremental teaching of grammar, syntax, and usage; carefully guided comprehension of texts from different genres; and written expression relevant to the readings.
+In Levels One and Two, there are12 Units, including 10 lessons per Unit, with each text training lesson designed to take 45 minutes.
 In accordance with the guiding principles for effective instruction listed previously, the Text Training weaves together, via explicit instruction using graded passages and a logical scope and sequence, the components of reading and writing necessary to address comprehension of complex text.
-Teacher-guided dialogue and discussion address both the key ideas and details of each text.
+Teacher-guided dialogue and discussion addresses both the key ideas and details of each text.
 Even in the Level 1 lessons, when text is read aloud, students must engage in discussion, support ideas with reference to the text, and apply higher-level verbal reasoning skills to analysis and evaluation of the reading's structure and content.
 In addition to a guided highlighting routine, students learn how to recognize, respond to, and formulate text-dependent questions, and are asked to summarize and compare ideas across and within texts.

 Within the units, there is a mixture of age-appropriate literary and informational texts that will hold the attention of students while increasing their knowledge of the world.
-The majority of the text used in each unit is authentic literature with intrinsic appeal for adolescent readers.
+In Levels 2 and 3, the majority of the text used in each unit will be authentic literature, with an appropriate mixture of literary and informational text.